 Archaeology.
 Computational Social Science.
 Archaeoecology.
 Ethnography.
 Environmental Science.

 Dr. Stefani A. Crabtree is a multidisciplinary scholar blending the fields or archaeology and ecology.
 Her research applies complex systems science modeling methodologies (such as agent-based modeling and network science) to problems in social science and ecology.
 Dr. Crabtree has two Ph.D.s,; one from Washington State University (Anthropology, 2016) and one from the Université de Franche-Comté (Maison des Sciences de l’Homme et l’Environnement, 2017).
-She has recently been promoted to Associate Professor in Social-Environmental Modeling in the Department of Environment and Society of the Quinney College of Natural Resources at Utah State University after having gone up for tenure 3.5 years early.
-She is also External Professor at the Santa Fe Institute.
-She additionally holds affiliation at Crow Canyon Archaeological Center and the Australian Research Council Centre of Excellence for Australian Biodiversity and Heritage.
+She is currently Associate Professor of Social-Environmental Modeling in the Department of Environment and Society at Utah State University and an External Professor at the Santa Fe Institute.

 My research explores the impacts of human/environment interaction and examines how the actions and interactions of individuals can have large overarching consequences for ecosystems and society.